hankhank10/loglink-plugin/README.md

 ## LogLink integration

+** NOTE: This project is under development (as of 4 Jan 2023) and not yet available for testing.
+If you want to sign up for the beta you can [here](https://5agez8udocf.typeform.com/to/Mlsi9lR7) **

 Loglink allows you to send data to your LogSeq graph from a variety of sources.

 Currently integrated: